pkozul/ha-floorplan/README.md

 ### Creating a floorplan SVG file

 [Inkscape](https://inkscape.org/en/develop/about-svg/) is a free application that lets you create vector images.
 You can make your floorplan as simple or as detailed as you want.
-The only requirement is that you create a shape (i.e. `rectangle`, `path`, etc.) for each entity ( i.e. binary sensor, switch, camera, etc.) you want to display on your floorplan.
-Each of these shapes needs to have its `id` set to the entity name in Home Assistant.
+The only requirement is that you create an element (i.e. `rect`, `path`, `text`, etc.) for each entity ( i.e. binary sensor, switch, camera, etc.) you want to display on your floorplan.
+Each of these elements needs to have its `id` set to the corresponding entity name in Home Assistant.

-For example, below is what the shape looks like for a Front Hallway binary sensor.
+For example, below is what the SVG element looks like for a Front Hallway binary sensor.
 The `id` of the shape is set to the entity name `binary_sensor.front_hallway`.
 This allows the shape to automatically get hooked up to the right entity when the floorplan is displayed.

 ```html
 <path id="binary_sensor.front_hallway" d="M650 396 c0 -30 4 -34 31 -40 17 -3 107 -6 200 -6 l169 0 0 40 0 40